-A. Permitted uses.
-Building, structures or premises shall be used and buildings and structures shall hereafter be erected, altered or enlarged only for the following uses:

-1. Single-family dwelling having either party walls or walled courtyards, including Vacation rental or Short-term rental.

-2. Accessory buildings and uses customarily incident to the permitted uses, including private garage, home occupations, swimming pools and recreation buildings.
-The landing and taking-off of aircraft is not a valid accessory use in residential districts and is prohibited.

-3. Group homes.
+- A. Permitted uses.
+Building, structures or premises shall be used and buildings and structures shall hereafter be erected, altered or enlarged only for the following uses: - Single-family dwelling having either party walls or walled courtyards, including Vacation rental or Short-term rental. - 2.
+Accessory buildings and uses customarily incident to the permitted uses, including private garage, home occupations, swimming pools and recreation buildings.
+The landing and taking-off of aircraft is not a valid accessory use in residential districts and is prohibited. - 3.
+Group homes. - Municipal uses. - 3.15.
+Wireless communications facilities; Types 1, 2, and 3, subject to the requirements of Sections 1.906, 3.100 and 7.200. - 46.
+Temporary sales office buildings and model homes. - 57.
+Churches and places of worship. - 68.
+Day care home. - B. Permitted uses by conditional use permit. - 1.
+Wireless communications facilities; Type 4, subject to requirements of sections 1.400, 3.100 and 7.200. - 2.
+Residential health care facility (see section 1.403 for criteria except as modified in section 5.804.D.)

-Municipal uses.

-3.45.
-Wireless communications facilities; Types 1, 2, and 3, subject to the requirements of Sections 1.906, 3.100 and 7.200.

-1. Wireless communications facilities; Type 4, subject to requirements of sections 1.400, 3.100 and 7.200.

-2. Residential health care facility (see section 1.403 for criteria except as modified in section 5.804.D.)